More from the blog

 5) The Hems

 Undo the side hems at the bottom of the curtain and then continue with completing the main hem.
-Maneuver the lining so that it is 2 ½ centimetres shorter than your curtain and trim off any excess before sewing the hem by hand.
+Manoeuvre the lining so that it is 2 ½ centimetres shorter than your curtain and trim off any excess before sewing the hem by hand.
 If you want to make something extra special - perhaps you want coloured lining or a patterned curtain fabric, look for curtain fabric where the choice is at its most extensive.

 Related Products